Stranger6667/xdump/README.rst

 Dump is compressed by default.
 Compression level could be changed with passing ``compression`` argument to ``dump`` method.
 Valid options are ``zipfile.ZIP_STORED``, ``zipfile.ZIP_DEFLATED``, ``zipfile.ZIP_BZIP2`` and ``zipfile.ZIP_LZMA``.

+Verbosity of the output could be customized via `verbosity` (with values 0, 1 or 2) argument of a backend class.

 Automatic selection of related objects
 ++++++++++++++++++++++++++++++++++++++